 I watched him, I watched as he paced restlessly, ripping his hand through his hair.
-He was definitely not what you would call
+He was definitely not what you would call a flower child.

 I laid calmly, hands behind my head on the hotel bed.
 It was quite entertaining to observe him fretting over nothing